Lesbians of the Coachella Valley

 Adams eventually opened her own real estate firm in the mid-1960s with a client list that included Willam Holden, Steve McQueen, Marty Martin, and Natalie Wood.

-A second women's hotel Casitas Laquita opened in 1998.
-It is a one acre, 15-suite property located among the palms and bouganvillea inside a private, gated compound.
-Originally built in the 1940s, owners the hotel was renovated by Joanna Funaro and Denise Roberson
+A second women-centered retreat, Casitas Laquita, opened in 1998.
+Set on a one-acre property tucked among palms and bougainvillea, the 15-suite hotel offered a private, gated sanctuary.
+Originally built in the 1940s, the property was later thoughtfully renovated by owners Joanna Funaro and Denise Roberson, blending mid-century charm with a sense of seclusion and ease.

 Dinah Shore Golf Tournament 1972-2022

-Althea Gibson was a pioneer in tennis long before she became a pioneer in golf.
-She desegregated the U.S. Open tennis championships in 1950, several years before becoming the first Black champion at the U.S. Open and at Wimbledon.
-Later, Gibson turned to golf, and, in 1964, at the age of 37, became the first Black LPGA Tour member.
-She never won on the LPGA, but finished in the Top 50 on the money list every year from 1964 to 1971.
+Althea Gibson was already a trailblazer in tennis long before she stepped onto the golf course.
+In 1950, she broke the color barrier at the U.S. National Championships (now the U.S. Open), and went on to become the first Black champion at both the U.S. Open and Wimbledon.
+She later turned to golf, and in 1964, at age 37, became the first Black member of the LPGA Tour.
+Though she never claimed a tour victory, she remained a formidable presence, finishing in the Top 50 on the money list every year from 1964 to 1971—a steady, undeniable mark of excellence.

 Nationwide in the 70's and 80's.